 “Highwaymen, trolls, demons, and a slightly mad wizard,” Eric said to himself.
 “A piece of cake.”

 “While I could not destroy your body without defeating the purpose for which I captured you.
-I can however...”
+I can, however...”
 Damar walked around the bed and grabbed Alisha by the back of the neck and pulled her to him. “...destroy your mind.
 There will come a time when you will beg me to do what I will just to save your sanity.
-After that you will become a whimpering mass of human flesh not even knowing who you are.
-You will be less than human willing to do anything I’d ask you to do just to please me and my desires.”
+After that, you will become a whimpering mass of human flesh not even knowing who you are.
+You will be less than human willing to do anything I’d ask just to please me and my desires.”

-Once Damar left the lights in the room began to fade until the lights at last extinguished themselves.
+Once Damar left the lights in the room began to fade until the lights, at last, extinguished themselves.
 Then the sounds began, things crawling across the floor toward her.
 Something touched her.
 Alisha jumped back stifling a scream.
-Something else grabbed her by the wrist and then Alisha did scream.
-Nor did she stop screaming as other things touched her and grabbed at her until she lost conscientious in this world.
+Something else grabbed her by the wrist, and then Alisha did scream.
+Nor did she stop screaming as other things touched her and grabbed her until she lost conscientious in this world.
 Then the dreams began.
 Damar’s creatures could strike at Alisha on more than one plane of existence, and the dreams were more terrifying than the reality.

 Eric looked down from atop his horse to the valley below.
-“Well old boy, there lies the beginning of the land that surrounds the Castle Cragmar,” Eric said to his horse.
+“Well, old boy, there lays the beginning of the land that surrounds the Castle Cragmar,” Eric said to his horse.
 “It’s haven to all sorts of criminals.
 Beyond that the Black Forest, home to trolls and other such creatures that eat human flesh.
 They should be well fed presently and off guard.
-Keep a sharp ear old friend, from this point on we must be on our best guard.”
+Keep a sharp ear old friend, from this point on, we must be on our best guard.”